 The picture to the right was published in the local paper.
 I had no idea the picture had been taken and was really surprised when I opened up the morning paper and saw it.
 I guess that’s my “15 minutes of fame”.

-Here are my best finishes to date (all done in in a Seda Glider I’ve named Zorba):
+I used to race kayaks.
+Here are my best finishes (all done in in a Seda Glider):

 - Second place in the 1998 Bridges half marathon.

 - Second place in the 1999 San Juan challenge.

 - Thrid place in the 2000 Budd Inlet race.